Cut-leaved coneflower

 Spread: 1.5-3'

-Distinguished by the Xerces Society for possessing special value to native bees, cutleaf coneflower attracts both long and short-tongued pollinators, including bees, moths, skippers, butterflies, wasps, and flies.
-Similar to other Rudbeckia species, black-eyed Susan and brown-eyed Susan, cutleaf coneflower’s floral rays display ultraviolet coloration invisible to the human eye, but visible to bees.
-To a bee, the rays encircling the plant’s flowerhead are two-toned, creating an inner and outer ring around the central disk, like a bullseye that signifies the presence of floral rewards.
-To judge from all the buzzing around the flowerheads, the bees are pretty good at hitting the mark!
+Similar to other Rudbeckia species, black-eyed Susan and brown-eyed Susan, cutleaf coneflower’s petals display ultraviolet coloration invisible to the human eye, but visible to bees.
+To a bee, the petals are two-toned, like a bullseye indicating the presence of floral rewards.
+To judge from all the buzzing around the flowers, the bees are pretty good at hitting the mark!